Classification Commune des Actes Médicaux: Modifiers acts and association

 Some acts may receive more than their one or more main code details called Modifiers.

 A modifier is information associated with a label that identifies a particular criterion for the performance of an act or his recovery.
 It applies to a specific list of acts.
 Modifiers are explicitly allowed in respect of each of the acts concerned.
 The application of a modifier leads to a rate increase of the act.
 Only modifiers can be charged in connection with acts that have a tariff.
 The description of these modifiers is found in Article III-2 of Book III of the General Provisions official.
 Four modifiers than can be priced by deed.

 In the context of pricing, the association of acts is the realization of several acts at the same time, for the same patient by the same doctor, since there is no incompatibility between these acts.
 Codes 1,2,3,4 or 5 and their application rates of these associations are listed in Article III-3 of Paper III.

 Versions of CCAM

 Version 22 of theTechnicalACPC will be applicable on September 30, 2013 for clinics and public hospitals.
 Version 21 shall be in use until that date.

-The construction of theclinical ACPC on intellectual activities that is to say without tools or technical movement provided by the medical convention of 2005 was due to start before 2007.
+The construction of the clinical ACPC on intellectual activities that is to say without tools or technical movement provided by the medical convention of 2005 was due to start before 2007.
 A survey of clinicians from FIFG is announced for late 2010.